Sunday, June 29, 2025

 Method

-1. Wash and soak the glutinous rice for 1 hour.
-At the same time, soak the dried mushrooms in the 1 bowl of water.
+1. Wash and soak the glutinous rice for 1 to 1.5 hours; no more than 1.5 hrs.
+At the same time, soak the dried mushrooms in the bowl of water.
+Also soak the dried shrimp now if using.

-2. Prepare the marinade, mixing the soya sauces, sugar, and oyster sauce.
+2. Prepare the mixing sauce, mixing the soya sauces, sugar, and oyster sauce.

 3. Once the mushrooms have softened, remove the stalks and slice if too large.
-Reserve the soaking water
+Mince the dried shrimp if using.
+Reserve the soaking water.

-10. Meanwhile, make an omelette with the eggs.
+9. Meanwhile, make an omelette with the eggs and pinch of salt.
 Allow to cool then slice into ribbons and set aside.

-11. Once the rice is cook, use the Stay Warm function and allow to rest for another 10 minutes.
+10. Once the rice is cook, use the Stay Warm function and allow to rest for another 5 to 10 minutes.

-12. Mix and garnish with the greens of the spring onion, drizzle on sesame seed oil, and top with omelette ribbons.
+11. Mix well.
+Garnish with the greens of the spring onion, drizzle on sesame seed oil, and top with omelette ribbons.
 Serve immediately.

 Recipe feedback